-We have five agents who will meet with participants for 3-minute, one-on-one appointments.
+We have five agents and two editors who will meet with participants for 3-minute, one-on-one appointments.
 Pitch sessions are available only if you are registered for Part II and will be onsite Friday and Saturday.
 There is no cost for these pitch sessions, but you MUST register for the agent you prefer.

 Each agent will meet with a limited number of participants, so register early.
 MWW agent assistants will contact you about the day/time of the pitch appointments.
 Each agent will meet with individuals who pre-registered.

 Suggestions on pitching to agents:

 Preparation is the key.

 Before the conference, it helps to do a little homework.
-Agents are impressed when a writer knows something about their agency and the writers it represents.
+Agents are impressed when a writer knows something about their agency and the writers they represent.
 At minimum, know whether the agent represents your kind of book.
 Don’t pitch your adult thriller to an agent who handles only children’s books.
 Know where your project falls in the marketplace.
 If it’s fiction, is it a romance, a mystery, mainstream?
 Can you compare it to another published author’s work?
 If it’s nonfiction, who is the audience?
 What types of publishers are likely to buy it?

 Authors must know about similar books that have been published and why theirs will be different.
 What category does it fall into, who are the readers, and how will it fit into the market?

-Prepare a three-minute pitch where you boil your project down to three to five sentences.
+Prepare a 3-minute pitch in which you boil down your project down to three to five sentences.
 Practice that pitch until you can deliver it smoothly.
 The whole point of the pitch session is to get your writing read.
-You’re not there to chat, make a new friend or list the problems you’re having with your writing but to convince the agent to give it a look.
+You’re not there to chat, make a new friend, or list the problems you’re having with your writing but to convince the agent to give it a look.